avanikawa/docs_haptik/docs/zendesk/sunshine.md

 You can then provide the **App Key** and **App Secret** key, which can be found in the **Sunshine App**.

-> Provide these details in the production environment of Haptik Platform.

 > On Sunshine App, you will be able to see an app create by **Zendesk**.
 >
 > The app name will have Zendesk as a prefix.